 The First Folio

 “Mr. William Shakespeares Comedies, Histories, & Tragedies.
-Published according to the True Originall Copies” was published in folioA folio is a book made by folding large sheets of paper once, creating two leaves or four pages. format in London in 1623, seven years after Shakespeare's death.
+Published according to the True Originall Copies” was published in folioA folio is a book made by folding large sheets of paper once, creating two leaves or four pages. format in London and entered into the Stationers' Register on November 8, 1623, seven years after Shakespeare's death.
 Folio format was usually reserved for scholarly and theological texts, so this was an unusual and expensive endeavor.

 Thirty-six of Shakespeare's plays are included in what is now called the First Folio (three more editions were eventually printed).
 Eighteen of those plays had never appeared in print before and might have been lost forever.
 Shakespeare's friends and fellow actors, John Heminge and Henry Condell, are primarily responsible for saving almost all of Shakespeare's works in the First Folio.
 (See Publication Chronology for quartoA quarto is a book made by folding large sheets of paper twice, creating four leaves or eight pages and octavoAn octavo is a book made by folding large sheets of paper three times, creating eight leaves or sixteen pages editions that were printed prior to the First Folio, and for the approximate order in which the plays were written and published).